1 more reason to treat your sleep apnea “dentally” – today!

 5. Get out in the sun!
 Even if your body wants to sleep, get out in the sunlight.
 The sun will help your body “wake up” and get on the new time zone schedule.

 **If you currently use a CPAP-machine to treat your sleep apnea and snoring, consider an oral appliance for travel.
-Consult with Dr. Sosenko or visit our website TiredofSnoring.com to determine if an oral appliance would hellp you enjoy the vacation of your dreams.
+Visit our website TiredofSnoring.com to determine if an oral appliance would hellp you enjoy the vacation of your dreams.
 Be prepared for your best trip ever!

 Love Your Bed Partner, Hate Their Snoring?